Whittier, California: Quakers

 The first Quaker meetings were held on the front porch of the Jonathan Bailey House.
-Eventually, as more Quakers arrived, the need for an actual Meeting House arose and the first Quaker meeting house was built on the corner of Comstock Avenue and Wardman Street in 1887.
-The meeting soon outgrew this 100-seat meeting house and a new larger building was erected on the corner of Philadelphia Street and Washington Avenue in 1902.
-By 1912, membership had grown to 1,200 and a third building was dedicated on the same site in 1917.
-With a capacity of 1,700, the 1917 meeting house featured a balcony and was constructed of brick with mahogany paneling and pews.
-The present meeting house, dedicated in 1975, features many architectural elements and materials from the 1917 building including the stained glass windows and mahogany interior.
+As more Quakers arrived, the need for an actual Quaker meeting house arose, and the first one was built in 1887 on the corner of Comstock Avenue and Wardman Street.
+The meeting soon outgrew this 100-seat meeting house, and a larger building was erected on the corner of Philadelphia Street and Washington Avenue in 1902.
+By 1912, membership had grown to 1,200, and a third building was dedicated on the same site in 1917.
+With a capacity of 1,700, the 1917 meeting house had a balcony and was constructed of brick with mahogany paneling and pews.
+The present meeting house, dedicated in 1975, has many architectural elements and materials from the 1917 building, including the stained glass windows and mahogany interior.
 The Quakers also founded Whittier Academy (later Whittier College), and additional meetings met in East Whittier and at Whittier College's Mendenhall.
-Both the Mendenhall meeting and the East Whittier meeting kept the silent meeting longer than the main church.
+The Mendenhall and East Whittier meetings kept the silent meeting longer than the main church.

 Colleges

-In 1887 the Pickering Land and Water Company set aside a 20 acre parcel of land for the development of a college, but a collapse in the land boom stalled construction.
-Progress on developing a college was sporadic, but on July 30, 1896, the Whittier Academy, operating since 1891, officially changed its name to Whittier College with 100 students enrolled.
-The school mascot is "The Poet."
-By 1906, Whittier College was an educational institution with laboratories, boarding halls, a large gymnasium and athletic fields.
+In 1887, the Pickering Land and Water Company set aside a 20 acre parcel of land to develop a college, but a collapse in the land boom stalled construction.
+Progress on developing a college was sporadic, but on July 30, 1896, the Whittier Academy, operating since 1891, officially changed its name to Whittier College and enrolled 100 students.
+The school mascot is "The Poet".
+By 1906, Whittier College was an educational institution with laboratories, boarding halls, a large gymnasium, and athletic fields.
 Due to an economic depression in the 1890s, the first bachelor's degrees were not awarded at the college for 17 years.

-The Mendenhall Building at Whittier College was donated by Leona May Mendenhall in honor of her husband Oscar.
-The Mendenhalls were among the founding families of Whittier.
+Leona May Mendenhall donated the Mendenhall Building at Whittier College in honor of her husband, Oscar.
+The Mendenhalls were among Whittier's founding families.
 Oscar's brother, Samuel Mendenhall, helped bring in the water system and post office.
-The Mendenhalls were large growers for Sunkist oranges and Blue Diamond walnuts.
+The Mendenhalls were major growers of Sunkist oranges and Blue Diamond walnuts.

-Whittier was the first home to Azusa Pacific University, established on March 3, 1899, by the Quaker community and a Methodist evangelist under the name Training School for Christian Workers.
+Whittier was the first home to Azusa Pacific University, established in 1899 by the Quaker community and a Methodist evangelist under the name Training School for Christian Workers.